 Note: In this figure, we show female words as a percentage of all gendered words in three different ways.
-Panel A shows how this average varies by decade.
+Panel A shows how the average percent of female words in a book varies by decade.
 Panel B shows the distributions over time in the Mainstream and Diversity collections.
 Panel C shows the distribution over all books in a collection.
-In this case, gendered words encompass the total number of gendered names, gendered pronouns, and a pre-specified list of other gendered terms (e.g., queen, nephew).
+In this case, gendered words encompass the total number of gendered names, gendered pronouns, and a pre-specified list of other gendered terms (e.g., queen, dad).
 We list the pre-specified gendered terms in the Data Appendix.

-Figure 10.
-Female Representation in Images and Text of Children's Books
+FIGURE IX Female Representation in Images and Text of Children's Books